Ball-up

 A ball-up (pl. ball-ups) in Australian rules football is the method by which the field umpire restarts play at a neutral contest after a stoppage within the field of play.
 It involves throwing the ball up between two players, known as rucks, who then attempt to win possession for their teams.

 A related type of contest, the boundary throw-in, occurs to restart play after the ball has gone out of bounds.
 It is governed by similar rules, although is not itself known as a ball-up.

 Ball-ups have been part of the Laws of the Game since 1872.
 Ball-ups are the equivalent of a jump ball, faceoff or dropped ball from other team sports.

 Execution

-To execute a ball-up, the field field umpire throws the ball vertically upwards.
-The ball is then contested by the teams' ruckmen, this is known as a ruck contest.
-Generally, the ruckmen try to jump and tap the ball down to one of the team's rovers.
-To that end, the height to which the ball is thrown needs to be at least above the outstretched arms of the teams' ruckmen; ruckmen may also try to take clean possession of the ball, or allow it to fall to ground and become a ground contest.
-The ruck is one of the most specialised positions in an Australian rules football team, and is usually one of the tallest players or players with the highest vertical leap on the team.
+To execute a ball-up, the field umpire throws the ball vertically upwards.
+The ball is then contested by the teams' rucks, this is known as a ruck contest.
+Generally, the rucks try to jump and tap the ball down to one of the team's rovers.
+To that end, the height to which the ball is thrown needs to be at least above the outstretched arms of the teams' rucks; rucks may also try to take clean possession of the ball, or allow it to fall to ground and become a ground contest.
+The ruck is one of the most specialised positions in an Australian rules football team, and it is usually one of the tallest players or players with the highest vertical leap on the team.